amitha121/bugbounty-browser-extensions/ip-domain-info/README.md

 * Shows **IP address and hosting details**
 * Displays **DNS and domain information**
 * Useful for learning **OSINT and network analysis**
-* Helps understand how websites are structured
+* Helps understand how websites are structured.

 ## Key Features